What accessible content is

 - use video captions in a noisy environment

-- navigate with a keyboard instead of a mouse
+- navigate using a keyboard instead of a mouse

-- adjust text size or contrast to read comfortably
+- adjust text size or colour contrast to read comfortably

 Our 2025 research shows that: